 The staggering losses encouraged the card issuers to adopt new technology to fight fraud.
 Enter EMV.

-EMV Explained: The Science of EMV Chip Cards
+EMV Liability Shift and the Science of EMV Chip Cards

 The U.S. was not a trailblazer when it adopted EMV (Europay, MasterCard and Visa) chip cards.
 EMV cards have been the standard across much of the world and are proven to reduce fraudulent activity, according to Gemalto.
 For instance: